What's it like to meet the Pope? Leo Moynihan asked the Republic of Ireland's Ray Houghton...

-Well, if you're a religious person, going to the Vatican is one thing but meeting the Pope is an honour beyond compare.
+Well, if you're a religious person, going to the Vatican is one thing but meeting the Pope is an honour beyond comparison.
 My wife and son came along too with all the families and joined us in the biggest auditorium you’ve ever seen.
 It was an experience.

 How did Jack like it?

 He was as excited as us all but the only thing was I don’t think he knew just how long we’d be there.
 We were there for three hours or so, which maybe wasn’t the idea preparation the day before a World Cup quarter-final.
-There were so many people and you have each group there introduced and then bishops from all over the world speaking so it takes a very long time.
+There were so many people and you have each group there introduced and then bishops from all over the world speaking, so it takes a very long time.

 How were you introduced?